Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 They were HEAT, alright.
 But what were they doing *here?*

 The door opened behind her and Jenny padded across the hall, scrubbing her hair with a towel.
-She stretched up on tip-toe to look out the window, then gasped and uttered the first word Letty had ever heard her speak: “Christian!”
+She stretched up on tip-toe to look out the window, then gasped and uttered the first word Letty had ever heard her speak: "Christian!"

 Then she was running, the towel dropped as she pelted wildly toward the stairs.

 *What the fuck…?*

-“Jenny, wait!”
+"Jenny, wait!"

 Letty chased after, but she didn’t dare take the stairs with the same reckless speed Jenny did: by the time she reached the bottom, the younger girl had shot out into the yard and was…